 Campaign yard signs are often the main advertisement medium that voters see during an election for sheriff.
 Name recognition is a high priority for all law enforcement candidates.
 Political lawn signs are very effective if used properly.

 Plastic or Poly-bag Signs are affordable, cheap and easy to ship.
 They are plastic sleeves that can be slipped over U-shaped wires.
 They are not very durable and tend to sag over time.
 They do not work well as wall signs.
 They won’t last beyond a single election cycle.

 Double-Sided Cardboard Signs come in all shapes and sizes.
 They are double-sided and are stapled or glued to their metal or wooden frames.
 They can also double as wall signs.
 However, they don’t hold up as well in rough weather as plastic signs.
-They work for just a single election.
+They’ll work for just a single election.

-As a final note, municipalities have their own rules regarding campaign signage, including their size and placement.
+As a final note, municipalities have their own rules regarding election signage, including their size and placement.
 For example, most areas require that signs be placed at least ten feet from a road.
 Some homeowner’s associations also have rules and limitations concerning political signs.

 As a candidate for sheriff, it would be kind of embarrassing if your own campaign didn’t follow the law!

 Start your election campaign right with custom designed election campaign yard signs.
 Put your name and slogan into the minds of every voter.